kms1212/pyApplicationFramework/README.md

 As you can see, you can recognize the hierarchical structures of the UI, without using external markup language (like [XRC](https://docs.wxpython.org/wx.xrc.1moduleindex.html)), which is still needed to instantiate every single control defined inside of it.

-## Mutable Values
+## Mutable Expressions
-Mutations of a variable or an attribute defined by `class Mutable[]()` can be observed by adding an event handler or synchronized to one or more attributes of the views or controls.
+A mutable variable can trigger events when its value changes.
+A mutable expression can consist of one or more regular variables or expressions and a mutable variable or expression, and fires an event whenever the value of the mutable variable included in the expression changes.

 ```python
 import wx